The right to vote is under attack in states across the country. Join the charge to protect voting rights in your community!

 “Rather than attend to the needs of Texans the people leading this state are seeking to distract us with bills manufactured by Trump allies.
 Lawmakers are filing complex bills they don’t even understand, without inviting safe virtual testimony from the groups most affected by future suppression.
 These bills echo conspiracy theories that stoked voter intimidation and violence on a national level this past year.”

-Call your State Representative to demand that they oppose anti-voter bills, use this patch-thru link (available in English and Spanish) via Texas Organizing Project
+To demand your State Senator oppose these anti-voter bills, use this patch-thru link (available in English and Spanish) via Texas Organizing Project or using the information below:

 Lt.
 Governor Dan Patrick: (512) 463-0001 (office line); (512) 463-5342 (message line); [email protected]